Real1tyy/ActorTypes/README.md

 ### @actor-types/input-mapper-cli

-A CLI tool to generate TypeScript types from a local `.actor/INPUT_SCHEMA.json` file.
+A CLI tool to generate TypeScript types from Apify actor schema files, either from local files or custom paths.

 ## Installation